YDK-Solutions/ydk/README.md

 # Backward compatibility
- Please see [this page](http://ydk.cisco.com/py/docs/backward_compatibility.html) for details on some backward incompatible changes introduced as part of the 0.6.0 release
+ Please see [this page](http://ydk.cisco.com/py/docs/guides/backward_compatibility.html) for details on some backward incompatible changes introduced as part of the 0.6.0 release.
+Note also that [#604](https://github.com/CiscoDevNet/ydk-gen/issues/604) and [#748](https://github.com/CiscoDevNet/ydk-gen/issues/748) introduced backward incompatibility for python.
+The bundles generated with `0.7.1` or newer ydk-gen will only work with ydk `core` version `0.7.1` or newer.
+Also error types for python were renamed from `YPYError` to `YError`.

 # Docker